typelevel/cats-effect/docs/schedulers.md

 The JVM uses just such a native library call *within the `URL#equals` comparison*, and that library call blocks until the DNS resolution has been completed, because the underlying DNS client within every major OS is *itself* blocking and uses blocking network I/O. So this means that every time you innocently call `==` on `URL`s (or if you're unlucky enough to use them as `Map` keys), you're blocking a thread for as long as it takes for your DNS server to respond with an answer (or non-answer).

 Another excellent example is file I/O (such as `FileInputStream`).
 Filesystems are also a good example of exceptionally old software designed for a previous age being brought into the modern world, and to that end, they are almost universally blocking.
-Windows local NTFS mounts are a notable exception to this paradigm, but all macOS filesystem operations are blocking at the OS level, as are (in practice) nearly all Linux filesystem operations (io_uring is changing this, but it's still exceptionally new and not yet universally available, seeing its first public release in May 2019).
+Windows local NTFS mounts are a notable exception to this paradigm, but all macOS filesystem operations are blocking at the OS level, as are (in practice) nearly all Linux filesystem operations.

 File I/O is effectively unavoidable in any application, but it too means blocking a thread while the kernel fishes out the bytes your application has requested.